openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Important: The behavior described below is independent from the use of `essential` (as defined in Section 5.5 of [@!OpenID]).

-### Unavailable Data
+### Unavailable or Non-consented Data
-If the OP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the data, the respective Claim MUST be omitted from the response.
+If the OP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the specific data, the respective Claim MUST be omitted from the response.
 The OP MUST NOT return an error to the RP.
-If the End-User does not consent to the whole transaction, standard OpenID Connect logic applies, as defined in Section 3.1.2.6 of [@!OpenID].

 ### Data not Matching Requirements
 When the available data does not fulfill the requirements of the RP expressed through `value`, `values`, or `max_age`, the following logic applies: